octobercms/docs/backend-forms.md

 <a name="field-dropdown"></a>
 ### Dropdown

 `dropdown` - renders a dropdown with specified options.
-There are 6 ways to provide the drop-down options.
+There are a number of ways to provide the dropdown options, most of them involve specify the `options` value.

-The first method defines `options` directly in the YAML file(two variants):

-(value only):
+Option values only, where the values and labels are the same.

     status_type:
         label: Blog Post Status